kei03kei-aiAthsany/Athsany-decision-brain/docs/use-cases.md

 **What the decision brain does**

-- Runs a persistent loop: event → risk assessment → response strategy → execution → review
+- Runs a persistent loop: information / events → risk assessment → response strategy → execution → review
 - Captures how cities or agencies respond to crises and slow‑burn risks
 - Builds a cross‑event memory of what responses worked, where, and why